jhwang04/ZombieSurvival/CLASSLIST.md

 	* draws itself
 	* has generic "get" methods to query the current state of instance variables

+#### Hitbox.java
+**Is a:**
+  * Represents an object with a hitbox, like a player, bullet, or zombie.

+**Has a:**
+  * int hx
+    * the x coordinate of the top left corner of the hitbox
+  * int hy
+    * the y coordinate of the top left corner of the hitbox
+  * int hw
+    * the width of the hitbox
+  * int hh
+    * the height of the hitbox

+**Does:**
+  * isTouching, can check if two Hitboxes are in contact with each other
+  * generic "get" methods to query the current values of instance variables

 ## entities.monsters package

 #### Monster.java